ekleinod/refereemanager/README.md

 Therefore, the referee manager is *not* safe for using in the "real" internet.
 Use it in a closed envorinment (local server etc.) only.

+### v0.8.0

+*Released:* 2016-08-23

+- improvement of database operations
+- refined template helper functions and template language
+- referee communication by mail and letter

 ### v0.7.0

 *Released:* 2016-08-01